wilsontelab/svx-mdi-tools/pipelines/svAmplicon/README.md

 Here, svAmplicon expects junctions to have been sequenced completely.
 Therefore, it is imperative that the read length be more than half as long as the longest expected molecule.
-Molecules with longer internal insertions will be identified by not characterized in detail.
+Molecules with longer internal insertions will be identified but not characterized in detail.
 This mode is called **expectOverlap** in amplicon reports.

 Less commonly, you might design **distant primer pairs** that